benc-uk/azure-devops-core-docker/setup/readme.md

 # Initial Setup Steps for Azure DevOps Lab with .NET Core, Docker and VSTS

-These are more detailed steps with screenshots
+These are more detailed steps for the setup tasks with screenshots

 ## 1. Creating a new VSTS account / project
  * Choose a unique name for your account, make sure you choose git to manage your code: